-Online advertising with Google AdWords is one of the most effective ways to reach new customers and grow your business.
+Online advertising with Google Ads, formerly known as Google AdWords, is one of the most effective ways to reach new customers and grow your business.
 However, before you can get started, you’ll need to know how to use AdWords effectively in order to maximize the return on investment from your advertising spend and avoid making mistakes.

 What Is Google AdWords?

-Google AdWords is the online advertising platform owned and operated by Google.
-AdWords is also the largest and most widely used online advertising network in the world, and millions of businesses advertise online using AdWords to reach new customers and grow their business.
+Google Ads (AKA Google AdWords) is the online advertising platform owned and operated by Google.
+It is also the largest and most widely used online advertising network in the world, and millions of businesses advertise online using Google advertising to reach new customers and grow their business.

 Advertisers who choose to use Google AdWords can target users across two main networks – the search network, and the Display network.
 The search network refers to pay-per-click advertising, in which advertisers bid on keywords that are relevant to their business and have a chance to display their advertisements to users who enter those keywords into Google as part of a search query.
 Pay-per-click advertising is also known as paid search.